Arthur Griffith: Treaty negotiations and death

 In September 1921, de Valera, President of the Republic, asked Griffith to head the delegation of Irish plenipotentiaries to negotiate with the British government.
 The delegates set up Headquarters in Hans Place, London.
 After nearly two months of negotiations, on 5 December, the delegates decided in a private conversation in their headquarters to sign the Treaty and recommended it to the Dáil; negotiations closed at 2.20 a.m. on 6 December 1921.
 Griffith was the member of the treaty delegation most supportive of its eventual outcome, a compromise based on dominion status, rather than a republic.
 Griffith was content for an independent Irish State to remain within the British Empire or British Commonwealth as it soon would become.
 The Treaty was ratified by the Dáil by 64 votes to 57 on 7 January 1922.
 On 9 January, de Valera stood down as president and sought re-election by the Dáil, which he lost by a vote of 60 to 58.
 Griffith then succeeded de Valera as President of Dáil Éireann.
 A second ratification of the Treaty by the House of Commons of Southern Ireland followed shortly afterwards.
-Griffith was, however, to a great extent merely a figurehead as President of the Second Dáil.

 Suffering from overwork and strain after the long and difficult negotiations with the British government (Griffith attended 41 of the 42 provisional government meetings held between 23 June and 30 July), and the work involved in establishing the Free State government, he entered St. Vincent's Nursing Home, Leeson Street, Dublin, during the first week of August 1922, following an acute attack of tonsillitis.
 He was confined to a room in St Vincent's by his doctors, who had observed signs of what they thought might be a subarachnoid haemorrhage, but it was difficult to keep him quiet, and he resumed his daily work in the government building.
 He had been about to leave for his office shortly before 10 a.m. on 12 August 1922, when he paused to retie his shoelace and fell down unconscious.
 He regained consciousness but collapsed again with blood coming from his mouth.
 Three doctors rendered assistance but to no avail.
 Fr John Lee of the Marist Fathers administered extreme unction, and Griffith died as the priest recited the concluding prayer.
 The cause of death, cerebral haemorrhage, was also reported as being due to heart failure.
 He died at the age of 51, ten days before Michael Collins' death in an ambush in County Cork.
 He was buried in Glasnevin Cemetery four days later.